BobaBoard/boba-docs/docusaurus/docs/users/self-hosting/server-setup.md

 Press q to quit the menu and keep working with the server.
 You can do the new user setup later!

-## Working in the server
+## Work on config files in the server

+With the NixOS server configured from afar, we're now ready to enable editing the server configuration directly on the server.

+In the final step of configuring your new NixOS server, you will:
+- Connect the NixOS server to a `tailscale` account
+- Create an empty file directory on the NixOS server via `tailscale`
+- Clone the repository with your config files into the empty file directory

 ### Connect to `tailscale`

 :::note
 If you don't already have a `tailscale` account, you can quickly set one up [here](https://tailscale.com/pricing) for free.
 Tailscale allows you to do useful things like:
-- easily access your new server remotesly
+- easily access your new server remotely
-- edit your server configuration files directly on the server using VSCode
+- edit your server configuration files directly on the server
 :::

 Connect your tailscale account to your new server with the followiing command: